BlazinSan/YetAnotherVolumeBooster/README.md

 - Windows version
 - Playback-device name
 - Whether the device is Bluetooth, USB, HDMI/DisplayPort, or built-in audio
-- The VolumeBoost percentage tested
+- The YetAnotherVolumeBooster percentage tested
 - Whether a Windows restart was performed after device setup

 ## Building from source